ShichengChen/Audio-Source-Separation/readme.md

 ## Facebook Net for Audio Source Separation
 - **Structure A**, I made the decoding part to be same as encoding, removed downsample and upsample, removed confusion loss.
 - I used data augmentation strategy from u-wave-net paper.
 For example, A is mix audio, B is vocals and C is accompaniment.
-B * factor0 + C * factor1 = newA, I used A as input and C*factor1 as label.
+B * factor0 + C * factor1 = newA, I used newA as input and C*factor1 as label.
 Factor0 and factor1 is chosen uniformly from the interval [0.7, 1.0].
 - I used Ccmixter as dataset.
 Ccmixter has 3 Children's songs, two songs as training data and the other as testing data, the result on testing data is also very good even though is slightly worse than training data.
 - Three rap songs can also generalize well.
 - Two songs have different background music and same lyrics(two same voice), generalization is also ok, but worse than above two situations